 Romans 9:13 As it is written and forever remains written, “Jacob I loved (chose, protected, blessed), but Esau I hated (held in disregard compared to Jacob).”

-Why did God tell Rebekah that she had two nations in her womb?
-Rebekah was pregnant with twin boys, who would later become Jacob and Esau.
-The Bible tells us that the boys “struggled together”, which basically means they were wrestling around with each other in Rebekah’s womb.
+Why did God tell Rebekah (Isaac’s wife/Abraham’s daughter-in-law) that she had two nations in her womb?
+Pregnant with twin boys, Rebekah would soon give birth to two brothers – Jacob and Esau.
+The Bible tells us that even while in the womb the boys “struggled together”.
+This set the tone for their lives and destinies.
 But what about the two nations?
-Who are they and what does God tell us about them?
+Why does God call the twin boys “nations”?
+Who are they?… and what does God tell us about the destiny of these nations?

 Genesis 25: 21 Isaac prayed to the Lord for his wife, because she was barren; and the Lord granted his prayer, and his wife Rebekah conceived.
 22 The children struggled together within her; and she said, “If it is to be this way, why do I live?”
 So she went to inquire of the Lord.
 23 And the Lord said to her

 and two peoples born of you shall be divided;

 the one shall be stronger than the other,

 the elder shall serve the younger.”